clinical-meteor/cookbook/cookbook/mobile.md

 #### X-Code Configuration

-The latest X-Code configuration settings for a PhoneGap application
+As you deploy your app to PhoneGap, you'll probably want to tweak the X-Code configuration settings a bit.
+Usually this involves tweaking the architecture, and disabling UIWebViewBounce.

 ````sh
 # terminal commands in osx